AzureianGH/BARC/ISA.md

 ## Instruction Set Architecture (ISA)
 BARC is an 8-bit architecture, meaning each instruction is 8 bits long.
 Instructions are categorized into R-type, I-type, J-type, and Extension instructions.

+### Stack
+There is no conventional stack in BARC.
+Instead, there is a 128-bit call stack, which is used for storing return addresses during subroutine calls.
+The stack pointer (SP) is an 8-bit register that points to the top of the stack.
+The stack grows upwards, meaning that when a value is pushed onto the stack, the SP increases.

 ### Registers
 BARC has 7 primary registers for data and address storage:
 - **A**: Accumulator register (8 bits)